Hard Cash (novel): Synopsis

 A late nineteenth-century synopsis of the novel:

 This book, originally published in 1863, as Very Hard Cash is an alleged “exposure” of the abuses of private insane asylums in England and of the statutes under which they were sheltered.
 The “Hard Cash” is the sum of £14,000, the earnings of years, of which Richard Hardie, a bankrupt banker, defrauds David Dodd, a sea-captain.
 Dodd has a cataleptic shock and goes insane on realizing his loss.
 Hardie's son Alfred loves Julia, Dodd's daughter.
 He detects his father's villainy, accuses him of it, and to insure his silence is consigned by his father to a private insane asylum.
 There he meets Dodd; a fire breaks out, and both escape.
 Dodd enlists and serves as a common seaman, appearing to be capable but half-witted, until a second cataleptic shock restores his reason, when he returns home.
 Alfred reaches his friends, and vindicates his sanity in a court of law.
 The receipt for the £14,000 is found, and the money recovered from the elder Hardie.
 The book properly divides itself into two parts.
 One embraces the maritime adventures of Dodd with pirates, storms, shipwreck, and highwaymen, while bringing his money home; and his subsequent service as a half-witted foremast-hand until his restoration to reason.
 The other covers Alfred's thrilling experiences as a sane man among the insane.
 The author's analysis of all kinds of insanity is very thorough: with Alfred are contrasted Captain Dodd and many asylum patients, introduced incidentally; also Maxley, a worthy man driven insane by the bank failure, and who kills Alfred's sister in a maniacal rage; Dr. Wycherley, the asylum manager, who has epileptic fits himself; Thomas Hardie, Alfred's uncle, who is weak-minded; and others.
 Dr. Sampson, the sturdy Scotch physician, who despises all regular practitioners, and comes to Alfred’s rescue at the crisis of the book, is one of Reade’s strongest and most original characters.
 The love scenes are tender and touching.
 Hard Cash is in some sense a sequel to Love me Little, Love me Long which relates the early history and marriage of Captain and Mrs. Dodd.
-This book caused much lively public correspondence between the author and various asylum managers, who felt themselves aggrieved, but failed, according to Reade, to shake the facts and arguments put forward in this book.Warner, Charles Dudley, et al., eds.
-Biographical Dictionary and Synopsis of Books, Vol. 2, p.
-267-68 (1902 ed.)
+This book caused much lively public correspondence between the author and various asylum managers, who felt themselves aggrieved, but failed, according to Reade, to shake the facts and arguments put forward in this book.